 Interested in getting a Short Barreled Rifle?
 Don’t know how?
 Don’t like how daunting the task is?
 Here’s how to (legally) get a SBR.

-Interested in getting a Short Barreled Rifle (SBR) but don’t know how?
-Or maybe you do know how but don’t like how daunting the ATF paperwork is?
-Silencer Shop has you covered thanks to their new NFA kiosk, found all across the US.
+Getting a Short Barreled Rifle (SBR) or other NFA item, such as a suppressor, isn’t as daunting or time consuming as it once was.
+Silencer Shop has you covered thanks to their amazing NFA kiosk, found all across the US.
 Here’s a quick walkthrough of how to wade through the ATF paperwork to easily (and legally) get your own SBR.

 What is a SBR?

 A SBR, or short barreled rifle, is a rifle with a barrel length less than 16 inches or an overall rifle length of less than 26 inches.
 Having a length shorter than either of those classifies a rifle as a short barreled rifle, and falls under the NFA rules, which means it needs a $200 tax stamp along with some paperwork, fingerprints, and photo to legally own.
 The tax stamp then has to go through a review process, which can take some time.

 Want to purchase a SBR and Form 1 online?
 It’s pretty easy thanks to Silencer Shop.

-Step 1: Fill out the NFA paperwork at a Silencer Shop location or at a Silencer Shop Kiosk – here’s where to find one.
-This will handle the fingerprinting, photo, and other paperwork.
+Step 1: Fill out the NFA paperwork at a Silencer Shop location or at a Silencer Shop Kiosk – here’s where to find a Silencer Shop Kiosk.
+This kiosk will handle the fingerprinting, photo, and other paperwork.
 It’s a very easy process.

 Step 2: Purchase the Form 1 Fillout, make sure to add a tax stamp to the options and progress through Silencer Shop’s checkout like a normal eCommerce process.